malekbenz/malekbenz/_posts/2016-05-01-First-angularjs-application.md

 ![CMD](/images/vstudio/index.html.prev.png){:class="img-responsive" :max-width="80%"}

-## Add AngularJS
+## What about AngularJS

-Right click on a project click `Manage nuGet package`.
+To install angularjs you can download from the  [official web site](https://angularjs.org/).
+OR Right click on a project click `Manage nuGet package`.

 ![CMD](/images/vstudio/add.angular.png){:class="img-responsive" :max-width="80%"}